Dr. Moe Z. Win

 Purdue University, USA

 Professor in the School of Engineering Technology at Purdue University.
+"Best Live Demo Runner Up Award in the 2018 IEEE International Symposium on Circuits and Systems, Florence, Italy".
 He has won Outstanding Faculty in Discovery, School of Engineering Technology, Purdue University, 2014.
 National Science Foundation CAREER Award, 2011.
 Leadership Excellence Achievement Program (LEAP) Award from the Missouri Society of Professional Engineers, 2011.
 Outstanding Doctoral Dissertation Award, College of Engineering, University of Nebraska-Lincoln, 2007.
 First place, National Undergraduate Project Competition, IEEE International Conference on Electrical Engineering, Electronics and Computer Science (INTERCON), Trujillo, Peru, 1996.